- Project Name: Musiconomi

 - The project does not have a working product yet so technical this is just a “white paper” idea.
 However, the team demonstrated its execution ability from the Musicoin project which somewhat mitigate this risk.

-Overall, I like this ICO for its flipping potential but am neutral about its long-term potential.
-My thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, I like this ICO for its short-term potential but am neutral about its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Good because 1) hard cap of $6 million is very low in today’s standard so there is not much downside, 2) the project is comprised of an experienced team who worked on the Musicoin project.